Chewa regiments: Weapons & Education

-The classic weapons of antiquity and medieval Ethiopia were the shotel (sabre) and spear (tor).
+The classic weapons of antiquity and medieval Ethiopia were the shotel (sabre) and spear (t'or).
 Distance weaponry such as bows and javelins (armah) were practised.
 Armour such as chain mail was also employed.
 Matchlocks and light artillery were introduced and became widespread under the reign of Dawit II.

 The Chewa acquired proficiency in weapon use from a young age, being trained from childhood with games such as akandura (darts) and gena (a kind of field hockey).

 Hunting (aden) traditions played an important role in the upbringing of a Chewa warrior.
 The killings of wild beasts were rewarded by the patron, or mäkonn, to whom the Chewa belonged.
 An elephant-killer would, for example, wear a silver chain around his neck and a gold earring in his right ear.
 A rhinoceros-killer would be awarded a cross earring and a gold chain with silk threads for his neck.
 Along with these jewellery gifts, prizes of weaponry were also frequent.